 Which Oil Should You Use to Fry Turkey?

-Additionally, the higher smoke point of peanut oil ensures good flavor and allows it to be reused multiple times before disposal, which is ideal if you're preparing multiple turkeys for a Thanksgiving event.
+The higher smoke point of peanut oil ensures good flavor and allows it to be reused multiple times before disposal, which is ideal if you're preparing multiple turkeys for a Thanksgiving event.
 Best of all, peanut oil is cholesterol free.

 Which Peanut Oil Should You Purchase?